demisto/content/Packs/PAN-OS/Playbooks/PAN-OS_-_Add_Anti-Spyware_Security_Profile_To_Rule_README.md

-This playbook is used to add an Anti-Spyware security profile to a security rule in PAN-OS in a safe manner: it provides granular control over the behavior for cases where a rule already has an Anti-Spyware profile attached, or has a security profile group configured to it with/without an Anti-Spyware profile.
+This playbook is designed to enhance the security level in PAN-OS firewalls by safely adding an Anti-Spyware security profile to a security rule.

+The playbook provides control over the behavior when a rule:
+- Already has an Anti-Spyware profile
+- Uses a security profile group, with or without an Anti-Spyware profile

-The playbook outputs the Anti-Spyware profile configured for the rule at the time the playbook finished.
-This could be the previous profile if it was not overwritten, or it could be a new one that it was overwritten with or has just been added.
+The output of the playbook is the Anti-Spyware profile configured for the rule upon playbook completion.
+This can be:
+- The initial profile, if untouched
+- A newly overwritten profile
+- A newly added profile

 ## Dependencies